23rd Regiment Armory: Construction and use as armory

-Conversion into homeless shelter
+Conversion into a homeless shelter

 The city converted the building into the Bedford-Atlantic Shelter, a 500-bed men's homeless shelter, in 1982.
 The shelter, operated by the New York City Department of Homeless Services (DHS), is nicknamed "Castle Grayskull" by the homeless and locals, in reference to the armory's castle-like appearance.
 The Bedford-Atlantic Shelter was one of 19 shelters built around the city during the 1980s; by 1987, it had 532 beds accommodating 800 men.
 Following a 1992 lawsuit brought by community members seeking to close the 23rd Regiment and Fort Washington Armory shelters, the city agreed to decrease the Bedford-Atlantic Shelter's capacity.
 By 2002, the shelter had been downsized to 350 beds.
 The shelter still contained 350 beds by 2017, making it the city's largest homeless shelter to house exclusively men.

 In addition to housing homeless men, the shelter serves as a DHS intake center, performing evaluations for homeless people, who are then sent to other shelters or treatment programs.
 Plans to use the 23rd Regiment Armory for this purpose were first announced in 2008 upon the planned closure of an existing intake center at Bellevue Hospital in Manhattan, which would make the armory the city's only DHS intake center.
 Following controversy over these plans, a second intake center was later announced for Manhattan.
 A New York City Police Department training facility is also located in the armory, and teaches new officers security procedures at New York City homeless shelters.

 The Bedford-Atlantic Shelter is known as Brooklyn's most dangerous shelter and one of the most dangerous in the New York City shelter system.
 Since the 1980s, it had received a reputation for tolerating use of illegal drugs.
 A 2018 analysis found that in 2017, there had been 89 arrests at the shelter, and police had been called 865 times, or over twice a day.
 Many of these arrests were drug-related.
 Workers and residents also made allegations of a rat infestation at the shelter in 2018.